Magnetic Suppression of Turbulence and the Star Formation Activity of Molecular Clouds: Results

 This mechanism leads to the formation of clouds that, in the more strongly magnetized cases (runs B2 and B3), are denser on average, although, somewhat unexpectedly, at early times they contain a highly more complex filamentary structure, which is characterized by sharper, thinner filaments embedded in a diffuse background (models B2 and B3), while models B0 and B1 are characterized by more roundish structures and less contrast with the background.

-This suggests that the stronger NTSI, and therefore stronger turbulence in the less magnetized cases tends to disrupt the filaments that are produced by the thermal instability \citep[TI; e.g.,] [] {VS+00, AH05, VS+06}.
-Indeed, this can be seen in the density probability density function (density PDF) of the simulations, shown in Fig.\ \ref{fig:pdf}.
+This suggests that the stronger NTSI, and therefore stronger turbulence\footnote{Across the text, we indistinctly associate the level of turbulence with the (longitudinal) velocity dispersion (see, for example, the right panel of Fig. \ref{fig:transv_vdisp}).} in the less magnetized cases tends to disrupt the filaments that are produced by the TI.
+Note that this is a known result, \cite{SS+02} showed that the development of the TI can be attenuated (and eventually suppressed) by increasing the level of turbulent \citep[see Sec. \ref{subsec:TI}; see also][]{VS+00, AH05, VS+06}.
+Indeed, this is reflected in the density probability density function (density PDF) of the simulations, shown in Fig.\ \ref{fig:pdf}.
 In this figure, it can be seen that the more strongly magnetized runs (B2 and B3) tend to have a deficit of gas in the range $10\, \ppcc \lesssim n \lesssim 10^2 \ppcc$ and an excess of gas at densities $10^2 \ppcc \lesssim n \lesssim 10^3 \ppcc$, especially at times $t= 5$ and 10 Myr, where the dynamics is still not strongly dominated by gravity, but rather by the interaction between turbulence and TI.
-This suggests that the filaments have densities $n \sim 10^2$--$10^3\, \ppcc$, and are more abundant at stronger magnetic field strengths, while instead they tend to be destroyed by turbulence at weaker field strengths.
+This is more evident in Fig. \ref{fig:slc}, which shows face-on slices at the center of the numerical box (where the inflows first collide) at different time steps for all the models.
+This suggests that the filaments have densities $n \sim 10^2$--$10^3\, \ppcc$, and are more abundant and sharper at stronger magnetic field strengths, while instead they tend to be destroyed by turbulence at weaker field strengths. \citet{Hennebelle13} found a similar trend, they reported that clumps formed by the TI live longer in MHD simulations compared to the ones formed in pure HD simulations.
+They also found that these clumps tend to be more abundant and filamentary, sharper, and denser in the MHD case.

+Interestingly, both the transverse and longitudinal density--weighted velocity dispersions shown in Fig. \ref{fig:transv_vdisp} (thin lines) exhibit a sudden increase after $t \sim 12 \, \Myr$, which we attribute to the gravitational collapse \citep[in agreement with, e.g.,][]{VS+07}.
+Note that the clouds with higher magnetic field strength exhibit this behavior earlier since these clouds accumulate mass faster (see Fig. \ref{fig:mgas}) and thus become gravitationally supercritical earlier.